robustedu/Hexapod-Control/README.md

 Run hexapod_con.m to simulate hexapod control in real situation.

-The control algorithm is in the sub-fun hex_controller.m
+The control algorithms are in the sub-fun hex_controller.m